behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

     pipeline.fit(X_train, y_train)
     print('Score: ', pipeline.score(X_test, y_test))
 ```
-Creating a pipline as above will increase the accuracy to 49%.
+Creating a pipeline as above will increase the accuracy to 49%.

-## Predicts the category of each product
+## Prediction of Different Categories

 > We will create a simple classification model with the image dataset we cleaned previously to predict the category of each product.

 - To predict the category of each product from its image we need to do the following steps:
     - clean images and resize them to 64 x 64 pixels
-    - change the color images to gray images to simplfy image learning.
+    - change the colour images to grey images to simplify image learning.
     ```code
     img = np.mean(im, axis=2) # convert color image to gray
     ```